 So, should you try to get some programming certifications under your belt?
 Are programming certifications worth it to invest your money and time?
 Let’s discuss this topic in this article.

 Here are my two cents about this topic.
 Programming certifications aren’t a big deal.
 Nowadays, anyone can get certifications online, and hence it has not much value.
 But, it’s not the case for every certification.
 There might be some particular certifications that could potentially land you a job.

 A lot of times, certifications are meaningless.
 It doesn’t prove you know something.
 You might not know the things that you’ve certified in.
 However, it does mean that you’re dedicated, and you do care about things, especially if that certification is difficult to achieve.

 Ultimately, you should focus on the quality of the content that you’re getting from these courses.
-If the content and the instructor is pretty good, then go and learn the material.
+If the content and the instructor are pretty good, then go and learn the material.
 Join the class not for getting the certificate, but for learning things you already don’t know.

-If you focus on learning, not on that piece of paper, then it’s going to be worth to spend your money and your time.
+If you focus on learning, not on that piece of paper, then it’s going to be worth spending your money and your time.
 Then, even if you get a certificate, that’ll be something you can proudly show everyone.
 If you completed the course without learning and accomplishing anything, then that certificate will be just a piece of paper.

 Let me tell you an example from my own life.
 A few days before, I took a 100km running challenge from the runners club.
 So, every day, I’m going for a 5km run in the morning to complete the challenge.
 As of now, I covered more than 80 km (checkout my Strava profile if you’re a runner).
 I’ll finish the challenge within a few days and earn my medal.